top of page

 three records for music discovery podcast Judged by the Cover

-The duo then dive into their music discovery segment, a favorite from last year's episodes.
-Josh presented three mystery albums he'd picked up at For the Record in Northgate Mall, letting Phil choose one based solely on the cover art.
+In the next segment, the duo dived into their music discovery segment, a favorite from last year's episodes.
+Josh presented three mystery albums he'd picked up at For the Record in Northgate Mall.
+Phil's task was to choose one based solely on the cover art.

 "Outlaws.
-All right, so outlaws it is," Josh declared.
+All right, so outlaws it is," Josh declared, excitement evident in his voice.

-The album surprised them with its blend of southern rock and country vibes, featuring tight guitar work and three-part harmonies.
-They were particularly impressed by the epic closing track, "Green Grass and High Tides."
+The album surprised them with its blend of southern rock and country vibes.
+It featured tight guitar work and three-part harmonies that captivated their attention.
+They were particularly impressed by the epic closing track, “Green Grass and High Tides.”

-"We had to go over to the turntable, and look how thick the freaking.
-The band was on the turntable.
-This song's like, that thick.
-I was like, this thing's for another 10 minutes," Phil marveled.
+Phil marveled, "We had to go over to the turntable to see how thick the album was.
+This song's like that thick.
+I was like, this thing's for another 10 minutes!"

-Digging deeper, they discovered The Outlaws were from Tampa, Florida, and had opened for legendary acts like the Allman Brothers, Lynyrd Skynyrd, and the Eagles.
+Digging deeper, they discovered The Outlaws hailed from Tampa, Florida.
+They had opened for legendary acts like the Allman Brothers, Lynyrd Skynyrd, and the Eagles.
 Even more surprising, they were the first act signed to Arista Records by industry icon Clive Davis.

-Phil shared his own Arista connection, recalling a meeting his band once had with the label.
+Phil shared his own Arista connection, recalling a memorable meeting his band once had with the label.
+Such stories highlight the interconnectedness of the music world.

 1. Striking logo featuring a longhorn outline